What should I mail to Tacoma?

 Congratulations!
 Your offer email will soon by followed by additional information about your next steps, including funding opportunities.
 In the meantime, you may request your official transcripts (after your final grades and degree are posted) to be sent to the Graduate School in Seattle, collect your measles immunization records and log into your admissions profile to accept the offer.

 When do I need to decide if I am attending?

-Please enter your decision in MyGrad by May 1st for Autumn Quarter.
-Your Enrollment Confirmation Fee is due by June 1st.
-You will receive your Enrollment Confirmation letter via email or mail several weeks after you have been admitted.
+Please enter your decision in your online application for Autumn Quarter.
+Your Enrollment Confirmation Fee is due by July 15th.
+You will receive your Enrollment Confirmation letter via email or mail shortly after you have been admitted.